 These include an indoor athletics centre and outdoor stadium, sports halls and all-weather pitches, a 50m swimming pool, squash, badminton and netball courts, an indoor tennis centre and outdoor courts, and state of the art fitness centres.
 National and regional centres for many sports are also located on campus, including the ECB National Cricket Centre and the LTA Tennis Academy.

 To find out more about the sports facilities on campus, please visit the Sports Development Centre website.

 Throughout the year the University and the Students' Union organise a variety of events, many of which are open to the local community.
 These include the annual bonfire and firework display, a variety of musical and theatrical performances and a series of lectures by Loughborough academics and guest speakers.

 All in all, you'll find a vibrant, progressive and dynamic environment in which to hone your skills, where hard work is recognised and rewarded and your future development is as important as our students.

 Applications for all Loughborough University posts are now only accepted through our online recruitment system.

 If you are interested in applying for a post, the vacancy page will automatically direct you to apply online.
-However, if you have a disability that makes it difficult for you to apply online, please contact Human Resources by email or telephone 01509 222169 and they will be able to advise you further.
+However, if you have a disability that makes it difficult for you to apply online, please contact Human Resources by email and they will be able to advise you further.